-3. Research involving Māori
+Research involving Māori

-- Mātauranga Māori may be incorporated in the project, but is not central to the project. - Research is specifically and directly relevant to Māori and Māori are involved in the design and/or undertaking of the research. - The work typically contributes to Māori (e.g., iwi / hapū, organisations) aspirations and outcomes.
+- Mātauranga Māori may be incorporated in the project, but is not central to the project. - Research is specifically and directly relevant to Māori and Māori are involved in the design and/or undertaking of the research. - The work typically contributes to Māori (for example, iwi, hapū, organisations) aspirations and outcomes.

-4. Māori-centred research
+Māori-centred research

-- The project is Māori led, and where Mātauranga Māori is used alongside other knowledges (e.g. through frameworks, models, methods, tools, etc.). - Kaupapa Māori research is a key focus of the project. - Research is typically collaborative or consultative, with direct input from Māori groups, commonly including Māori researchers or a collaboration with Māori researchers or researchers under the guidance/mentoring of Māori. - There is alignment with and contribution to Māori (e.g., iwi / hapū, organisations) aspirations.
+- The project is Māori led, and where Mātauranga Māori is used alongside other knowledges (for example through frameworks, models, methods, tools, etc.). - Kaupapa Māori research is a key focus of the project. - Research is typically collaborative or consultative, with direct input from Māori groups, commonly including Māori researchers or a collaboration with Māori researchers or researchers under the guidance/mentoring of Māori. - There is alignment with and contribution to Māori (for example, iwi, hapū, organisations) aspirations.

-5. Kaupapa Māori research
+Kaupapa Māori research

-- Mātauranga Māori is incorporated, used and understood, as a central focus of project and its findings. - Research is grounded in te ao Māori and connected to Māori philosophies and principles.

-- Research typically uses kaupapa Māori research methodologies. - Te reo Māori may be a central feature to this kaupapa or research activity, and key researchers have medium to high cultural fluency or knowledge of tikanga and reo. - The research is generally led by a Māori researcher; non-Indigenous researchers may carry out research under the guidance/mentoring of a Māori researcher. - Māori participation (iwi/hapū/marae/individual) is high. - The work contributes strongly to Māori (e.g., iwi/hapū, organisations) aspirations and outcomes and is mana enhancing.
+- Mātauranga Māori is incorporated, used and understood, as a central focus of project and its findings. - Research is grounded in te ao Māori and connected to Māori philosophies and principles. - Research typically uses kaupapa Māori research methodologies. - Te reo Māori may be a central feature to this kaupapa or research activity, and key researchers have medium to high cultural fluency or knowledge of tikanga and reo. - The research is generally led by a Māori researcher; non-Indigenous researchers may carry out research under the guidance/mentoring of a Māori researcher. - Māori participation (iwi, hapū, marae, individual) is high. - The work contributes strongly to Māori (for example, iwi, hapū, organisations) aspirations and outcomes and is mana enhancing.

-IV.
 Developing a Vision Mātauranga statement